Extreme Death Valley Photography Workshops

-Join us for an experience of a lifetime in the beautiful and lesser visited landscapes of Death Valley National Park.
-We will be showing you our favorite locations that are far off the beaten path.
-It will also be an educational experience with two professional instructors who will show you how to photograph everything from grand landscapes to small scenes.
-Transportation is provided in rented Jeeps driven by the instructors to get to the most remote areas of the park.
+Join us for an experience of a lifetime in the beautiful and lesser-visited landscapes of Death Valley National Park.
+We will show you our favorite locations far off the beaten path.
+It will also be an educational experience with two professional instructors showing you how to photograph everything from grand landscapes to small scenes.
+Transportation is provided in rented Jeeps driven by the instructors to get to the park’s most remote areas.

 Group Size